celador/ForceCode/README.md

 ### Options

+* sfdxCompatibility: If set to true, you will be able to use this extension with the Salesforce Apex replay extension and others that have compatibility issues.
+If set to false or not included then you will be able to run apex test classes by clicking the "Run Test" links in the test classes.
 * username: The username for the org you want to connect to.
 * url: This is the login url for Salesforce.
 It's either login.salesforce.com for Developer and Professional editions or test.salesforce.com for sandboxes.
 * checkForFileChanges: This option, when set to true, will allow ForceCode to check for file changes against the server on startup of ForceCode.